 The following institutions, listed alphabetically, have significant collections of Seton material.
 Some of them have public displays and internet resources.
 Others have collections that require appointments and may be open only to professional scholars.

 Witt spearheaded a trip to Aylmer Lake, which was the focus of Seton’s 1907 2,000 mile canoe trip log Arctic Prairies.
 The trip is documented in the film “Ernest Thompson Seton and the Exploration of Canada’s Fabled Aylmer Lake” available to view at: https://vimeo.com/237804142

 The American Museum of Natural History’ Special Collections Department has an archive of Seton materials including the originals of the journals he where he kept notes and sketches of his daily adult life.
 Some of the journals are available online.

 The Canadian National Archives in Ottawa has an extensive collection of Seton material.

-The Historical Society of the Town of Greenwich, where Seton lived prior to relocating to Santa Fe, has an extensive collection on Seton.
+The Historical Society of the Town of Greenwich, where Seton lived prior to relocating to New Mexico, has an extensive collection on Seton.

 Carberry, Manitoba, where Seton spent some of his youth, has a small museum.
 Also check out the Carberry Sandhills, home of the Sandhill Crane.